 You can see that I also target two more keywords: “Pinterest Marketing” and “Blogging Tips”:

 The best way to use your Pinterest analytics is by checking which posts and pins get more traffic and saves.

 When you see some types of pins or some topic gets more traction, keep creating more “fresh” pins and new posts around that topic.
 Stick to what works and it will work even better.
 People will see you as an expert in that specific topic and will follow you for sure.

-If you want to keep your following numbers high, don’t experiment deleting boards.
+If you want to keep your following numbers high, don’t experiment with deleting boards.
 A lot of users are following only particular boards and not your entire account.
-If you delete one of the boards that has its own followers, they will not be shown as your account followers anymore.
+If you delete one of the boards that have its own followers, they will not be shown as your account followers anymore.

 I will not go into detail here explaining why someone would want to delete a board, but I’ll just give you a simple fix: make a board Private or choose the option to Archive it.
 Both ways are safe as all board followers stay on your account.

 15. Follow Followers of Your Competitors (if you have time for this!)

 One of the less effective tactics to increase your Pinterest followers is by following users in hopes they will follow you back.